Helal-Chowdhury/ECG-SIGNAL/README.md

  </p>

 ### Introduction
+In this project, Five different types of ECG signals are taken into account to classify:
+ - signal a
+ - signal b
+ -  signal 3
+ -  signal 4
+ -  signal 5

-In this project, A template has been made for any general purpose Image Classifications problems.
+A template has been made for any general purpose Image Classifications problems.
 The project folder consists of three folders: _IMAGE_COLLECTION_FOLDERS_, _BACKEND, and _FRONEND_.
 For demonstration, I choose  five fruit classes.
 However, you can choose any class of images by using Hugging face image collection API.
 I use Pytorch, and Streamlit for training and deployment.
 Pre-trained Models: Resnet18 and Densnet109 models.
 However, you can find tons of pre-trained image classification models from